grscheller/dotfiles/README.md

 GitHub repository to maintain and install the configuration files for my Linux based workstation computers.

-* nvim-ks-env - Refactoring my Neovim configuration files
+* nvim-env - Neovim configuration files
   * always a work in progress
   * uses folke/lazy.nvim as the plugin manager
-  * using nvim-lua/kickstart as a template/guide
-  * mostly to change back from lazy-lspconfig (with nix) to mason
-  * to improve my choice of key mappings
+  * used nvim-lua/kickstart as a guide to my key mappings
-  * will eventually replace nvim-env
+  * uses mason as an LSP/DAP/Linter/Formatter package manager
+    * made to play nice with locally installed tools
 * fish-env - Fish shell configuration files
   * very opinionated - my main shell
   * permanent configuration flows from configuration files